Table of Contents

-4) Identify the uniqueness of the brand
+4. Identify the uniqueness of the company

 This step involves the in-depth introspection of the brand within and identify the core values, fundamentals on which the brand is formulated, strengths, value propositions, long-term vision, and the features and attributes that make the brand unique and different from the rest of the brands in the market offering the similar lines of products and services.

-5) Develop the unique selling propositions
+5. Develop the unique selling propositions

-In continuation to the previous step, the next stage to the Brand Positioning encompasses developing the unique selling propositions depending on the features, objectives, attributes, core values, and strengths of the brand that will give the brand a unique and distinctive identity in the market and in the customer’s minds.
+In continuation to the previous step, the next stage to the Brand Positioning encompasses developing the unique selling propositions depending on the features, objectives, attributes, core values, and strengths of the brand that will give the brand a unique and distinctive Brand identity in the market and in the customer’s minds.

-6) Formulate the messaging statements
+6. Formulate the messaging statements

 Next on the line is working on the messaging statements such as mission statement, vision statement, and the tagline or the brand slogan that is attached with the official logo of the brand.
 All the messaging statements should be clear, crisp, and unique in line with the attributes and inherent nature of the brand.